Skip to main content

 Teaching Rationale And Relationship

-1. Lectures and staff-led field days introduce, develop and illustrate the environmental history of the study area and the key geomorphological concepts relevant to the field course.
+1. Lectures and staff-led field days introduce, develop, and illustrate the environmental history of the study area and the key geomorphological concepts relevant to the field course.

-2. Fieldwork provides opportunities for student-led design and planning of geomorphological research as teams of 4-5 students and to collect data.
+2. Fieldwork provides opportunities for student-led design and planning of geographical research as teams of 4-5 students and to collect data.
 Training in fieldwork techniques and assistance in project design will be available from staff.

 Assessment Methods